cfss-old/fa18_hw01/README.md

 # hw01
 Repository for homework 01
-# My name is Yanting
+#Hello, my name is Yanting Wu

-## I am a MAPSS student studying Psychology
+##I am a MAPSS student studying Psychology

 *I am originally from China*

-*I double majored in Psychology and Statistics when I was an undergraduate student at the University of Virginia*
+__*I double majored in Psychology and Statistics when I was an undergraduate student at the University of Virginia*__

 **Here are some random fun facts about me**
 1. I have a golden retriever puppy